Dividend Value Builder Newsletter Membership (24 Issues) - $129/Yr.

-Many people are questioning why PH still qualifies as a Dividend King even though they haven’t increased the quarterly dividend since 2014.
+Many people question why PH still qualifies as a Dividend King even though they didn’t raise their dividend for 2 1/2 years ( between August 2014 and February 2017).
 The consecutive years of increase measurement is not dependent upon the quarterly dividend being increased, but whether the company increases the dividend per share paid per year.
-In addition it can be calculated according to the the company fiscal year which is July 1st – June 30th for PH.
+In addition it can be calculated according to the the company fiscal year which for PH is July 1st – June 30th.
 Because of the timing of the increases each fiscal year has been higher.
-The PH dividend by fiscal year has been: 2014: $1.86, 2015: $2.37, 2016: $2.52.
-Therefore as long a PH increases their dividend by the 2nd quarter of 2017 they will remain a Dividend King.
+The PH dividend by fiscal year during this period: 2014: $1.86, 2015: $2.37, 2016: $2.52, 2017: $2.58.

 Industry: Diversified Industrials

 Parker-Hannifin’s diversification across many end markets and countries provides greater stability in what is a cyclical industry.
-PH controls its distribution system and provides engineering support through a network of over 13,000 independent distributors around the globe.
+PH controls its distribution system and provides engineering support through a network of nearly 17,000 independent distributors around the globe.
 This creates an economic moat that makes it difficult for competitors to match.

 PH is especially excelling in the aerospace sector where it is gaining market share in the recurring aftermarket.
 Again, its worldwide distribution system is providing a competitive advantage that is contributing to its success.

 PH competes in a cyclical industry that depends on customers capital expenditure investments.
 Revenue growth is highly correlated with global GDP growth.